katzlbt/VintageApothecaryLabels/README.md

 ### make-pdf.sh

 Puts SVGs into a PDF file for printing.
+Repeat the same name with -f to add identical labels.
 The resulting PDF needs to be scaled to fit a printer page.
 I cannot get montage to do this correctly.
 MacOS auto-scales the PDF to fit the page when printing.

     -g specifies ... the geometry e.g. 2x 3x 4x for how many columns of labels.
 This determines the resulting size.
-    -i directory ... changes the input directory from ./jsons to your choice -f file1,file2,... optionally manually select files to (re)print
+    -d directory ... changes the input directory from ./svgs to your choice -f file1,file2,... optionally manually select files to (re)print -o output.png ... created inside -d (default 2print.pdf)

     3x8 fits 24 labels perfectly (6x3 cm) per page (adding pages if needed) 2x5 fits 10 labels (8.5x4.25 cm) per page